OCamlverse/ocamlverse.github.io/docjam/ppx.md

   | _            -> some_default
 ```

-PPX extensions are implemented as OCaml code that plugs in to the
+PPX extensions are implemented as OCaml programs which are plugged into the
 compiler.
 The extensions look for small syntactic "hooks" that signal
 that an extension should do its work.
 These syntactic signals that
 extensions look for are defined by the OCaml language specification,